Do the Digit Insurance

 Reducing tax liability while simultaneously achieving their financial goals is the main aim of every taxpayer as soon as the new fiscal year begins.

-Since the new FY 2023-24 has already revived most of the new tax regime deductions and benefits, the scope of tax saving under the new tax regime becomes more limited than the old one.
-So, to save tax under the new regime:
+Since FY 2024-25 has revived most of the new tax regime deductions and benefits, the scope of tax saving under the new tax regime has become more limited than the old regime.
+So, here are some ways to save tax under the new regime:

 • Invest in Tax-Efficient Options: Investing in options that offer tax-saving benefits along with low-risk returns should be every taxpayer’s priority.
 Check which instruments are available under the new regime and which are not before you start investing.

-• Claim all the Deductions Possible: You can significantly lower your taxable income by utilising all the relevant tax deductions allowed under the new tax regime, such as for home loans, health insurance premiums, etc.
+• Claim all the Deductions Possible: You can significantly lower your taxable income by utilising all the relevant tax deductions allowed under the new tax regime, such as for home loans, etc.

 Which is better for salaried taxpayers: the new tax regime or the old regime?

-For salaried employees, the new tax slabs 2023 are better for you if you have invested less than ₹3 lakhs in tax saving schemes; if you have invested more than ₹3 lakhs then go for the old tax regime.
+For salaried employees, the new tax slabs 2024 are better for you if you have invested less than ₹3 lakhs in tax saving schemes; if you’ve have invested more than ₹3 lakhs then go for the old tax regime.
 Additionally, it also depends on your salary.

 What is the advantage of the new tax regime?

-As per the rules for the new tax regime, taxpayers get a standard deduction of ₹50,000, have zero tax liability if their income is up to ₹7 lakhs, and can enjoy basic exemption limit up to an income of ₹3 lakhs.
+The tax rate under new tax regime is low and more suitable for low-income taxpayers.
+Also, as per the rules for the new tax regime, taxpayers get a standard deduction of ₹75,000, have zero tax liability if their income is up to ₹7 lakhs, and can enjoy basic exemption limit up to an income of ₹3 lakhs.

 What is the disadvantage of the new tax regime?